 15. Adding Comments to Slides

-This feature is more about the person who reviews a presentation rather than the person who creates it.
+The feature to add comments in PowerPoint is more about the person who reviews a presentation rather than the person who creates it.
 Some people get comments mixed up with notes but they are two different features that have two different applications.

 If you need to review somebody else’s presentation, you can add comments to certain sections or slides of the presentation.
 This is so that they can understand your criticisms.